Sandra Kennedy

-Sandra Kennedy, is an American politician who served on the Arizona Corporation Commission from 2019 to 2023.
+Sandra Kennedy (born December 25, 1957) is an American politician who is currently an elected member of the Salt River Project Board of Directors.
+She previously served on the Arizona Corporation Commission from 2019 to 2023.
 Kennedy was first elected to the commission in 2008 but was defeated for re-election in 2012.
 She ran again for the commission in 2014, but was defeated in the general election.
-In the 2018 elections she was elected back to the commission.
+In the 2018 elections she was elected back to the commission before losing re-election again in 2022.
 Kennedy served as a member of the state senate from 1992 to 1998 and in the Arizona House of Representatives from 1986 to 1992.